Permission to travel

 Short Stay: Up to 90 days within any 180-day period.

-Application Fee: A small fee applies (except for travelers under 18 or over 70).
+Application Fee: A fee applies (except for travellers under 18 or over 70).

 Validity: ETIAS authorisation lasts for three years or until your passport expires, whichever comes first.